tommeier/basecamp-to-notion/README.md

 ## 🧩 Limitations & Notes on Files and Assets

+### Nested lists

+- Notion limits nested ordered/unordered lists to a depth of 3.
+- Anything seen deeper than this is shoved in the parent list as only option - otherwise Notion returns a 400.

 ### 🚧 Basecamp Files Are Protected

 - Basecamp's media files require authentication.